-• calculate more accurately how much of an improvement in air quality will be needed to achieve the air quality objectives within the AQMA;

-• refine their knowledge of the sources of pollution so that air quality action plans can be properly targeted;

-• take account of national policy developments which may come to light after the AQMA declaration;

-• take account as far as possible of any local policy developments which are likely to affect air quality and which were not fully factored into earlier assessment.
-These might include, for example, changes to national or local planning policy, the implications of any new transport schemes that are likely to be implemented in or close to the AQMA, or of any new major housing or commercial developments;

-• carry out new or additional real time monitoring; and

-• respond to any comments made by statutory consultees on any aspect of the AQMA declaration process, particularly where these have highlighted that insufficient attention has been paid to, for example, the validation of modelled data.
+- Calculate more accurately how much of an improvement in air quality will be needed to achieve the air quality objectives within the shortest possible time in the AQMA. - Refine their knowledge of the sources and their contributions to pollution so that air quality action plans can be properly targeted. - Take account of national policy developments which may come to light after the AQMA declaration. - Take account as far as possible of any local policy developments which are likely to affect air quality, and which were not fully factored into earlier assessments.
+These might include, for example, changes to national or local planning policy, the implications of any new transport schemes that are likely to be implemented in or close to the AQMA, or of any new major housing or commercial developments. - Carry out new or additional real time monitoring; and - Respond to any comments made by statutory consultees on any aspect of the AQMA declaration process, particularly where these have highlighted that insufficient attention has been paid to, for example, the validation of modelled data.

 5.2 In many cases, authorities will already have done some of the necessary work as part of routine review and assessment or specific studies undertaken to inform AQMA declaration.
-They may already have a reasonably clear idea of which sources are responsible for the problem, and may already have calculated how much of an emissions reduction from each would be necessary to achieve compliance with the objectives of concern.
+They may already have a reasonably clear idea of which sources are responsible for the air quality problem and may already have calculated how much of an emissions reduction from each source would be necessary to achieve compliance with the objectives of concern.
 In these cases, relatively little additional work will be required, although authorities will still be required to show that they have considered the possible impact on the AQMA of subsequent local and national developments.

-5.3 This assessment work should be taken forward in parallel with the development of the action plan, allowing authorities to model the likely effects of particular policy measures, such as the introduction of a low emission zone or other traffic management scheme.
-As well as modelling the impact of particular measures on emissions and ambient air quality, authorities should also show that they have given due consideration to their likely costs and benefits.
-The assessment should demonstrate that authorities have considered a range of options and chosen the most cost effective solutions.
+5.3 This assessment work should be taken forward in parallel with the development of the action plan, allowing authorities to model the likely effects of particular policy measures, such as the introduction of a LEZ or other traffic management schemes.
+As well as modelling the impact of particular measures on emissions and ambient air quality, authorities should also show that they have given due consideration to their likely costs and benefits and timescales for implementation and completion of measures.
+The assessment should demonstrate that authorities have considered a range of options and chosen the most cost-effective solutions to achieve the air quality objectives within the shortest possible time.